SURI Toothbrush review: How 2.0 fixed my biggest issue

 The positives

 There is a lot more to SURI than its sleek design and visually captivating marketing.
-I have been using SURI for over 2 years and before that had a string of Sonicare, Oral-B, and Georganics toothbrushes.
-Here is what I love about my SURI electronic toothbrush.
+I have been using SURI for over 2 years, and before that had a string of Sonicare, Oral-B, and Georganics toothbrushes.
+Here is what I love about my SURI electronic toothbrush, along with updates on my SURI 2.0 toothbrush review.

 It cleans my teeth as well as Sonicare & Oral-B